kobotoolbox/kobotoolbox-org-v2/_posts/2022-02-17-how-kobotoolbox-is-enhancing-community-resilience-in-the-caribbean.md

 ---
-title: How KoboToolbox is enhancing community resilience in the Caribbean
+title: How the Caribbean Development Bank is using KoboToolbox to enhance community resilience in the Caribbean
 date: 17-02-2022
 author: Mae-Lin DeLange
 summary: